aws-samples/how-to-write-more-correct-software-workshop/instructions/steps.md

 ```

 `Success` is a constructor of the `datatype` `Result`.
-Dafny knows that the constructor is unambiguous.
+Dafny knows that the constructor is unambiguous
 so you don't have to fully qualify it `Result.Success(arn)`.

 Looking at our specification